 Propellerheads Programs: REX.
 Propellerheads is the creator and licensor of the REX format in the first place.
 So this is an easy one!

-Pro Tools 7.4 and above: WAV format for use with Elastic Audio function.
-Pro Tools 7.0 to 7.3: REX 2.
+Pro Tools: WAV format for use with Elastic Audio function.
+Some users prefer REV files.

 Reaper: 16- or 24-Bit WAV files, depending on your sound card.

 Riffworks: Riffworks was originally marketed by Line 6.
 You can purchase some of our content as Instant Drummers directly from the Sonoma Wireworks.
 However, you can use all of DOD REX files directly in Riffworks.
 Just choose REX format as you put any DOD volume in your shopping cart.
 Click here for instructions on how to use them from Sonoma Wireworks.

 Stylus RMX: REX Format.